seakonn/milestone-two/README.md

 * Game should keep going indefinitely
 	- Tested by playing the game as far as a sequence of 10.
 Assume that the game will continue after that point.
-* Current score should update at the end of a round -Tested by playing the game.
+* Current score should update at the end of a round
+	- Tested by playing the game.
 Can see current score changing as user progresses.
-* Current score should reset when new game pressed -Tested by starting a new game after game already played.
+* Current score should reset when new game pressed
+	- Tested by starting a new game after game already played.
 Current score displays zero.
 * Game should display a game over message
-	-Tested by getting a sequence wrong.
+	- Tested by getting a sequence wrong.
 Message displays on screen.
 * Game should display high score message when one is achieved.
-	-Tested by getting a higher score than the one displayed on the screen.
+	- Tested by getting a higher score than the one displayed on the screen.
 Additional message displayed when game is lost.
 * Both game over and high score messages should disappear when starting a new round.
-	-Tested by playing & losing one game, then clicking new game.
+	- Tested by playing & losing one game, then clicking new game.
 Messages disappear as expected.
 * High score should update when a game ends
-	-Tested by getting a higher score than the one displayed on the screen.
+	- Tested by getting a higher score than the one displayed on the screen.
 Score updates accordingly when a game is lost.
 * Touch screen should work as well as mouse based input.
-	-Tested by using a touch screen device to perform any of the above tests.
+	- Tested by using a touch screen device to perform any of the above tests.
 Results obtained are the same.

 ### Responsiveness